Hi there!

 I'm Noah.

-I'm currently a second-year mathematics graduate student at Oregon State University.
+I'm currently in my second year of a mathematics education PhD at Oregon State University.
 I grew up in suburban Takoma Park, Maryland, I lived in Kodaikanal, India for a couple of years, and I have lived permanently in Berea, Kentucky since then.
 I got my undergraduate degree at Kalamazoo College, where I studied math, philosophy, and German.

 My work

-As an educator, I work as a graduate teaching assistant (GTA).
+As a teacher, I work as a Graduate Teaching Assistant (GTA).
 Each term, I work with a full-time instructor at the university on a course they are teaching.
 Generally, this involves grading assignments and holding problem-solving reciation sessions.
 I also serve as a tutor in the University's Mathematics and Statistics Learning Center (MSLC), which is a drop-in tutoring center which helps all mathematics and statistics courses held at the University.

 My personal interests